Getting Started

 Auto-Updates

 Do not allow your computer to auto-update during term.
 Inevitably, major upgrades will break developer tools.
 Do this by choice only when you have time.
-MacOS Sonoma is out 26 September, do not install it!
+MacOS Tahoe was released 15 September; if you haven’t already updated, please do not install it!

 Additional Resources